SquareGPS/navixy-api/docs/backend-api/resources/commons/user/index.md

 ---
 title: User actions
-description: Contains API calls to interact with users.
+description: A user account lets you start working with the platform as well as customize your experience within it.
+Contains user object structure and API calls to interact with users.
 ---

 # User

-Contains API calls to interact with users.

 API path: `/user`.

+A user account lets you start working with the platform as well as customize your experience within it.
+Contains user object structure and API calls to interact with users.

 ## User object structure